balunist/mbp_docs2/source/pre-mapping/selection.rst

 |

-    In addition you can select a material type from the list of board material types presented by MBP on the Lumber tab.
-The following image shows the material type Mahogany selected adding 2 addition parts to the previous selection for a total of 4 selected parts.
-All selected parts are highlighted in the 3D model.
+    In addition, you can select a board type e from the list presented by MBP in the Lumber tab.
+The following image shows the board type Mahogany Unfinished (0.152) selected, adding 2 additional components to the previous selection for a total of 4 selected components.
+All selected components are highlighted in the 3D model.

 |